 | FundTap's model | Selective | N/A |

 Whole-ledger finance was designed for large businesses with consistent invoice volumes across all clients.
-For most small businesses, invoicing is uneven — you might need to fund one large invoice this month and nothing next month.
+For most small businesses, invoicing is uneven.
+You might need to fund one large invoice this month and nothing next month.

 Selective finance (like FundTap) matches this reality.
 Fund when you need to, stop when you don’t.
 No minimums, no lock-in.